etosch/volunteer_matcher/README.md

 - voting_location: Name of the voting location
 - voting_addr: Address of voting location.
 Must be searchable in Google maps.
 Can use custom maps import functionality to check these locations.
 - dates: Comma-separated list of dates that the location is open.
 Dates should be formatted like "MM/DD"

+### Open Spots Mode
+For input sheets with one open spot per row, instead of one voting location per row.
+We use this for subsequent runs for election day.
+This is the same output as the **open_spots.csv** output file.

+NOTE: From election day schedule, must remove rows that already have volunteers matched.

+Columns:
+- rank: Integer representing how to prioritize the voting location.
+Lower number is higher priority.
+Doesn't have to be unique.
+- id: The ID of the open spot
+- county: County name, must correspond to counties in **volunteers.csv**
+- precinct_name: Name of the precinct, used for logging in output
+- voting_location: Name of the voting location
+- voting_addr: Address of voting location.
+Must be searchable in Google maps.
+Can use custom maps import functionality to check these locations.
+- dates: Comma-separated list of dates that the location is open.
+Dates should be formatted like "MM/DD"

 ### volunteers.csv
 These are all the volunteers willing to be matched: